 This is another one of those posts that many regular readers will want to skip on past.
-It's nerdy, and only interesting in a very specialised way :-) <!--more--> I'm based in office where we all keep our files on a central file server, which is then regularly backed up.
+It’s nerdy, and only interesting in a very specialised way :-) I’m based in office where we all keep our files on a central file server, which is then regularly backed up.
 As I mostly work on my laptop, often from somewhere that is not the office, I needed a way that would reliably keep the contents of a folder on my computer in sync with my folder on the file server.
-Ideally this would be done in a way that didn't require me to remember to do anything.
+Ideally this would be done in a way that didn’t require me to remember to do anything.

 A quick search led me (via Lifehacker, if I recall correctly) to ChronoSync, which when run compares two locations and keeps their contents in step.

 As far as having it done automatically, the best I could come up with was ChronoSync’s background scheduler which sits in the menu bar and can be configured to run a sync when a specified volume is mounted.

 This worked well, but required to remember to mount the shared volume on the file server — essentially no different to me remembering to run the sync operation myself.

 I then came across HomeZone, which can be set to carry out certain actions when you connect to a specified network.
 If I could figure out a way to trigger ChronoSync when I join the network in the office, I’d be set.

 I tried setting it to open the ChronoSync file for the necessary sync, but I couldn’t figure out a way to get it to run the sync in the background.
 This offended me — I was after a totally background, inconspicuous operation.

 Maybe I could get it to fire off an Automator workflow?
 No, ChronoSync doesn’t support Automator.
 Aargh.

 But what I could do was get it to launch an Automator workflow that connected to the file server and mounted the share, which would then trigger ChronoSync’s background scheduler to run the sync.